 Make sure to:

-- Implement ongoing keyword optimisations do drive discoverability of your app in the stores
+- Implement ongoing keyword optimizations to drive app discoverability

-- Ensure your listings foreground your value proposition and/or makes use of your existing brand success to drive traction
+- Ensure your listings foreground your value proposition and/or make use of your existing brand success to drive traction

-- Test and implement compelling creative assets such as your screenshots or promotional videos that foreground your app’s features and/or capitalises on your brand recognition
+- Test and implement compelling creative assets, such as your product screenshots or promotional videos that foreground your app’s features

 - Implement and test your attribution tracking, including post-install events to determine high-value acquisition sources